Open-Network-Insight/oni-ml/README.md

 # spot-ml

-Machine learning routines for OpenNetworkInsight, version 1.1
+Machine learning routines for Apache Spot (incubating).

 At present, spot-ml contains routines for performing *suspicious connections* analyses on netflow, DNS or proxy data gathered from a network.
 These analyses consume a (possibly very lage) collection of network events and produces a list of the events that considered to be the least probable (or most suspicious).